Over 40 per cent of Irish athletes ‘personally know others’ who have doped

 In attentance at the Sport Ireland’s Anti-Doping Annual Review for 2016 were (from left) Caroline Murphy, chairperson, Anti Doping Committee, Sport Ireland; John Treacy, chief executive , Irish Sports Council; Patrick O’Donovan, Minister of State for Tourism and Sport; Dr Una May, Sport Ireland Director of Participation and Ethics, and Siobhan Leonard, Sport Ireland Anti-Doping manager.
 Photograph: Seb Daly/Sportsfile

-Just .004 per cent of the anti-doping tests carried out by Sport Ireland last year resulted in a rule violation, while over 40 per cent of those surveyed in the same report claim to personally know others who used banned substances.
+Just under 0.4 per cent of the anti-doping tests carried out by Sport Ireland last year resulted in a rule violation, while over 40 per cent of those surveyed in the same report claim to personally know others who used banned substances.

 There is no easy way of equating those figures, although clearly something doesn’t add up.
 And not just numerically.
 Not that any anti-doping report will ever tell the whole story or indeed nothing but the truth.